Skip to content

 Module and Transaction Names

-The Transaction Pause module works by filtering the execution of specific transactions contained in the modules included in the appchain runtime.
+The Transaction Pause module works by filtering the execution of specific transactions contained in the modules included in the network runtime.
 To do so, it keeps an internal list of the banned transactions identified by module and transaction name.
 This list is case-sensitive and works only when there is an exact match between one item in the paused transactions list and the transaction being processed.
 Therefore, using the exact names of the modules and the transactions is crucial.

 The following snippet is an example of how the construct_runtime!() section looks like.
 The module names are those located to the left of the colon.